Purchasing a Business: Legal Due Diligence | Gross & Romanick, P.C.

 Insurance coverage; Franchise considerations; Environmental concerns; Customer relations; Intellectual property matters; etc.

-The information learned from a thorough due diligence review will be critical to the purchaser’s decision of whether or not to go forward with the purchase.
-In some cases, the anticipated structure of the deal will change based on the information that the attorney discovers, as the purchase agreement must be designed to protect the purchaser from expected and unexpected legal problems following the sale.
+The information learned from a thorough due diligence study will be critical to the buyer’s decision of whether or not to go forward with the purchase.
+In some cases, the anticipated structure of the deal will change based on the information that the buyer discovers, as the purchase agreement must be designed to protect the buyer from expected and unexpected legal problems following the sale.

-Some ambitious (and imprudent) business purchasers believe that hiring an attorney to conduct legal due diligence will only “throw cold water” on the deal that the parties want to consummate.
-However, some of the most commonly litigated issues that arise following a business sale (including fraud and breach of contract) can often be eliminated by having an attorney complete a legal due diligence review prior to the closing of the deal.
-Thus, a small investment prior to closing the sale may eliminate substantial legal expenses (and perhaps worse) after completion of the sale.
+Some ambitious (and imprudent) business purchasers believe that hiring an attorney or accountant to conduct legal due diligence will only “throw cold water” on the deal that the parties want to consummate.
+However, some of the most commonly litigated issues that arise following a business sale (including fraud and breach of contract) can often be eliminated by having an attorney and an accountant complete a legal and financial due diligence review prior to the closing of the deal.